ibbles/LearningCMake/README.md

 and (often) ends with a compiled binary.
 The binary can be an executable or a library.
 A single CMake project typically contains several build targets, often with dependencies between them.
-To create a build target we need to supply at least three pieces of information: the source files, if the target is an executable or a library, and the name of the binary.
+To create a build target we need to supply at least three pieces of information: the source files, whether the target is an executable or a library, and the name of the binary.
 So we have this:

 ```